openebs-archive/openebs-docs/docs/ugcstor.md

 velero backup describe new1
 ```

-Once the backup is completed you should see the `Phase` marked as `Completed` and `Persistent Volumes` as the number of successful snapshots.
+Once the backup is completed you should see the `Phase` marked as `Completed` and `Persistent Volumes` field shows the number of successful snapshots.

 <h4><a class="anchor" aria-hidden="true" id="steps-for-restore"></a>Steps for Restore</h3>